potocpav/potocpav.github.io/_posts/2020-12-12-functional-programming.markdown

 ## Pure Functions

-We have ensured the correctness of our data types using ADTs.
-Continuing the example from the previous section, we can, for example, define a function which returns a string if the JSON represents one:
+Continuing the example from the previous section, let's, define a function in Rust which returns a string if the JSON represents one:

 ```rust
 fn to_array(json: Json) -> Option<String> {